-1. Develop educational programs on important environmental issues for the business, agriculture, and residential communities.
-Provide developers with information on County conservation requirements.

-- 2. The County Library System Director shall establish an Environmental Resources Library in the County Library System. - 3.
-The Board of County Supervisors should seek grant funding from the federal and state governments to print educational materials regarding environmental resources and conservation measures. - 4.
-Continue to enhance the County's recycling program, with a goal to achieve and maintain recycling of a minimum of 40 percent of the total waste stream. - 5.
-Maintain current information brochures for public distribution that explain the importance of protecting and managing the County's soils.
-In addition, the Soil and Water Conservation District, Department of Public Works, and the Cooperative Extension Service should work together to develop a single environmental education publication that meets the needs of all three groups. - 6.
-Prepare or acquire information brochures explaining proper maintenance of private sewer/septic systems and the importance of such maintenance to the owner and to the environment.
-Make this information available to users of these systems. - 7.
-Develop public service announcements that provide information about timing, selection, and application of appropriate chemical applications for yards and agriculture which also emphasize that inappropriate applications can damage the environment. - 8.
-Prepare or acquire information brochures and public service announcements that explain the importance of water conservation and water quality protection. - 9.
-Prepare and distribute information on household hazardous waste. - 10.
+- 1. Continue to develop and conduct educational programs on important environmental issues for the business, agriculture, and residential communities.
+Provide developers with information on County conservation requirements. - 2.
+The Board of County Supervisors should seek grant funding from the federal and state governments to print educational materials regarding environmental resources and conservation measures. - 3.
+Enhance the County's recycling program, including yard waste composting, that will meet or exceed the recycling rate mandated by the Virginia Department of Environmental Quality through the following means: - Evaluate opportunities for increasing recycling in businesses, institutions, and multi-family dwellings. - Expand the types of recyclables collected in the County. - Conduct site-selection evaluations for an additional or larger yard waste composting site. - Continuously evaluate the locations for drop-off centers throughout the County. - Improve public outreach programs to better promote and identify recycling opportunities. - 4.
+Maintain current informational brochures for public distribution that explain the importance of protecting and managing the County's soils. - 5.
+Prepare or acquire informational brochures explaining proper maintenance of private sewer/septic systems and the importance of such maintenance to the owner and to the environment.
+Make this information available to users of these systems. - 6.
+Develop public service announcements that provide information about timing, selection, and application of appropriate chemical applications for yards and agriculture which also emphasize that inappropriate applications can damage the environment. - 7.
+Prepare or acquire information brochures and make public service announcements that explain the importance of water conservation and water quality protection. - 8.
+Prepare and distribute information on household hazardous waste. - 9.
 Enhance the litter control program.

-CLIMATE AND AIR QUALITY POLICIES AND ACTION STRATEGIES
+CLIMATE & AIR QUALITY POLICIES AND ACTION STRATEGIES